DuendeSoftware-FluffyBunny/TokenServices/README.md

 This project requires [Duende](https://duendesoftware.com/) as its base and as such you must agree to the Duende Software [licensing terms](https://github.com/DuendeSoftware/IdentityServer/blob/main/LICENSE).

 # OAuth2 Services
-Duende Software provides OIDC SSO functionality, this assumes that SSO services (Authentication) is provided externally.
-In my case there is an existing SSO, like AzureAD or OKTA, and a stand-alone Duende SSO deployment that is already in place.
+Duende Software provides OIDC SSO functionality, this project assumes that SSO services (Authentication) is provided externally.
+In my case there is an existing SSO, like AzureAD, OKTA, Google, or a stand-alone Duende SSO deployment that is already in place.
 For a lot of my proofs I use Google as my OIDC IDP.

 The OAuth2 services supported by this project are;